Oloyede-Michael/WakaMate-AI/README.md

 # WakaMate AI

-WakaMate AI is an advanced, AI-powered delivery, logistics, and management platform designed specifically for small business owners.
+WakaMate AI is an advanced, AI-powered delivery, logistics, and management platform designed for small business owners.
 Our mission is to help you optimize delivery routes, manage logistics, and streamline operations—saving you time, reducing costs, and boosting your business growth.

 ---